Keep your immune system in tip top shape!

 With coronavirus still hanging around, it’s essential to make sure your immune system is at it’s best, as we head into autumn.

 Now, the first reaction of most people is to reach for a bottle of multivitamins.
 In fact, over the past couple of week’s I’ve been getting all sorts of emails in my inbox telling me to buy specialist supplements because I can’t possibly get enough nutrition from my food!

-But research has shown that most mineral or vitamin supplements have no clear benefits and may even be harmful.
+has shown that most mineral or vitamin supplements have no clear benefits and may even be harmful.